Identification (ID) Requirements

 - Unable to Meet ID Requirements

 - You must have acceptable and valid ID with name, signature and photograph to be admitted to a test center.
-Your complete name and signature as shown on your ID must match the name you registered under, even if your name has changed (for any reason, including marriage or divorce).
+Your complete name and signature as shown on your ID must match the name you registered under EXACTLY, even if you have a two-part last name or your name has changed (for any reason, including marriage or divorce).
 If your name has changed since you registered for a test, you must ensure that you have appropriate ID matching the name on your registration to show at the test center.
 It is recommended that you have ID in the correct name BEFORE you complete the registration process.

 - Photo IDs must be original, recognizable and not expired.
 (Exception to expired driver's license with renewal certificate, see above.)

 - Without required identification, the test center staff will not admit you, you will not be permitted to test, and will forfeit your test fees.
 If test center staff questions the ID you present, you may be required to provide supplemental ID.
 For this reason, we encourage you bring two forms of approved ID each time you report to a test center.
 If positive confirmation cannot be made, you may not be permitted to test or your test score may be withheld.

 - No copies will be accepted.

 - When registering, use your name as it appears exactly on your primary ID that you present at the test center.
 If the name shown on your primary ID does not match your registration record, you will not be permitted to test and will forfeit your test fees.

 - Provide your entire first name (given name) and entire last name (family name).
 Enter names exactly as they appear on your ID.
 If your identification contains two last names you must enter the names exactly as they appear on your identification.